 So when you hear someone say “Harry Kane should have scored there” or “Liverpool were so unlucky not to win”, we now have actual data to back it up, or rebut it.

 Expected Goals Explained: How can xG be used in football betting?

 Sports bettors are always looking for any edge they can get, and if used correctly, expected goals can provide exactly that.
 The final score of a match does not always tell the whole story, and this is particularly true of low-scoring sports such as football.

 Understat is a great source of xG data.
-From their infographic below, we can see that Liverpool finished their recent 1-1 draw with Burnley with an xG of 2.18.
+From their infographic below, we can see that Liverpool finished last season’s 1-1 draw with Burnley with an xG of 2.18.
 Burnley’s meanwhile, was much lower at 0.45.
 The bigger the circle, the bigger the goalscoring opportunity.

 This tells us that the Reds had more and better chances, and should have probably taken all three points.
 Of course anyone watching the game is likely to have known this instinctively.
 What expected goals does is give us some concrete data to validate this gut feeling.
 Football bettors can therefore use a team’s xG to analyse their form based on performances rather than simply results.